-5.5 Remedial Investigation Report/Remedial Action Work Plan
+5.5 Remedial Investigation Report

-The results, along with supporting documentation, will be provided to the NYSDEC in the form of a Remedial Investigation Report /Remedial Action Plan (RIR/RAWP).
-This RIWP investigation incorporates specific remedial testing efforts directed at remedy design and in order to provide a comprehensive data set and Report, the information will be combined.
+The results, along with supporting documentation, will be provided to the NYSDEC in the form of a Remedial Investigation Report (RIR).
 Laboratory deliverables will consist of an original hard copy data package that is in general accordance with NYSDEC ASP Category B data deliverable requirements.
+The development following the RIR is expected to include soil and fill excavation and potential reuse or disposal and data collection with third-party data usability summary reports (DUSR) are expected to be prepared under that effort.
+DUSR are not proposed for this initial evaluation but the data should be acceptable for identification of MGP impacts to assist the RAWP and development.
 All data generated as part of the remedial investigation (RI) will be submitted to NYSDEC in the appropriate Electronic Data Deliverable (EDD) format.
-The RIR/RAWP will contain a description of the source, as well as characterizations of the geologic, hydrogeologic, soil, and water quality.
-Additionally, if needed, the RIR/RAP will contain a remedial action alternative analysis as well as the proposed remedial alternative.
-The RAWP is further described in Section 6 below.
+The RIR will contain a description of the source, as well as characterizations of the geologic, hydrogeologic, soil, and water quality.